DFocusFE/sock-client-stomp/README.md

 ![][dt-url]
 ![][license-url]

+## Deprecated

+Do not use it any more.
+Please refer to [socket.io.client.biz](https://github.com/DFocusGroup/socket.io.client.biz) instead

 Project based high level abstraction of SSP.

 `sock-client-stomp` is made for domain specific business scenarios.
 It consists of following features: